maxnachlinger/classes-and-functions-chat/notes.md

 ### Changes
 This is a first pass at simplifying ``request()``.
 Now more of the function's state comes from it's arguments.

+One benefit of this approach is that ``request()`` is open about its dependencies, which makes it easier to reason about.

 Some folks claim a benefit of classes is that you don't have to pass the state given to the constructor along to each instance method.
 The calling code in ``index.js`` shows that partial application is a reasonable way around that.